How to Obtain Your Marriage License

 Nevada Marriage License

-For a Nevada wedding, you must obtain your marriage license directly from a Nevada County Clerk’s Office prior to the ceremony.
-The approximate cost is $85, but this will vary by county.
+For a Nevada wedding, obtain your marriage license from a Nevada County Clerk’s Office before the ceremony.
 Only one witness is required.
 Both partners (bride & groom) must be present with proper photo identification at the time of license purchase.
 When obtaining your marriage license, you will need to know specific information such as your parent’s names, places of their birth, and your mothers’ maiden name.
 Here is the location and website to schedule your appointment:

 Douglas County Administration Building